- A semiconductor shortage in EV materials means it’s slower to boost production

-Electric vehicles will take over from petrol and diesel vehicles in the near future, but with shortages in the materials we need to make them, the switch is happening more slowly than it should be.
+Electric vehicles (EV) are expected to take over from petrol and diesel cars eventually, but there’s one issue: There’s a shortage in the materials we need to make them.

 The ongoing semiconductor shortage is another factor affecting EV production all around the world.

-We’ve investigated the semiconductor shortage, looking at why they’re essential for electric vehicles, what’s causing the shortage, whether it’ll improve, and when the deficit will end.
+We’ve investigated the semiconductor shortage, looking at why they’re essential for EVs, what’s causing the shortage, whether it’ll improve, and when the deficit will end.

 Semiconductors are a type of material with specific properties that makes them ideal for use as microchips in computers and other electrical devices, including electric vehicles.